thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         * Shoes that you can slip off

-        * Perhaps some decorations or mementos for the bride

         * Food, drinks and non-breakable cups etc (unless you want us to organise the catering for you).
       title: What to Bring
     - dropdownContent: >-